|Saturday - November 29, 2008: I started

 We checking into the Hyatt Regency in downtown Wichita,

-have a beautiful view of the Arkansas River and downtown Wichita.
+view of the Arkansas River and downtown Wichita.

 We joined friends for dinner at the Scotch and Sirloin